This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find more about food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and Pierpaolos well-researched pizza recommendations in Best Pizzas in Naples
+- Discover more about food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and Pierpaolos well-researched pizza recommendations in Best Pizzas in Naples

-- Listen: Hear more from Pierpaolo in Episode #014: Amalfi Coast highlights and Episode #073: Pizza from Naples – the full story and for more Amalfi foodie delights, Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea
+- Listen: Hear more from Pierpaolo in Episode #067 Exploring the Amalfi Coast by Road and by Sea and Episode #073: Pizza from Naples – the full story and for more Amalfi foodie delights, Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea

 - Heading to the Amalfi Coast soon?
 Our digital Positano Guide is now available at the Untold Italy shop, full of load of useful info to carry with you, including the best restaurants, local dishes to try as well as beach clubs, walks, shopping, a packing list and more – untolditaly.com/shop